-MELINDA: Mine, too.
+MJ: Mine, too.
 Wow, I have so little of interest to say this week!

 SEAN: And Kitchen Princess hits its third omnibus.
 I don’t have much to say about this, except it’s great shoujo that for once you could actually give to a young girl to read – well, mostly.
 It can get a bit dark at times.

 MICHELLE: I can’t believe I’ve owned this series for so long without reading it even though I’ve heard very good things about it!
 Bad me.

 MJ: I missed this series the first time around, so I’m pretty happy to have a chance to catch up now!

 SEAN: I have no idea if Bond of Dreams, Bond of Love is any good, but the covers are magnificent.
 The lead male, despite his gigantic chest of death, still appears to be the grumpiest man on the planet, and his companion is the perfect contrast, having a face that anyone would love to hit.
 Seriously, look at that “Oops!” face.
 Anyone would understand why the big guy is so mad.
 Well, besides “Why did they draw me so wide…?”